johnnyw66/picoflipperzero/README.md

 import pioreplay
 ```

-Running the clock at 2000000Hz - so adjustments are made with the delay data within the PIO instructions.
+Since I am running the PIO clock at 2000000Hz - adjustments are made with the delay data within the PIO assembler.
 I ignore any RAW_DATA lines which are not a multiple of 4 bytes - usually those at the end of the data.
-This version seems to produce a closer match to the audio produced by a Flipper.
+The PIO instructions produces a closer match to the audio produced by the Flipper, compared to using Python code.

 ## Thanks